Sinners (2025 film)

-Sinners is a 2025 American horror film (Note: Described as a genre-defying film, Sinners incorporates a hybrid of Southern Gothic, period supernatural horror, and musical elements.) produced, written, and directed by Ryan Coogler.
-Set in 1932 in the Mississippi Delta, the film stars Michael B. Jordan in dual roles as criminal twin brothers who return to their hometown, where they are confronted by a supernatural evil.
-It co-stars Hailee Steinfeld, Miles Caton (in his film debut), Jack O'Connell, Wunmi Mosaku, Jayme Lawson, Omar Benson Miller, and Delroy Lindo.
+Sinners is a 2025 American horror film (Note: Described as a genre-defying film, Sinners is a period drama that incorporates Southern Gothic, gangster, supernatural horror, and musical elements.) produced, written, and directed by Ryan Coogler.
+Set in 1932 in the Mississippi Delta, it stars Michael B. Jordan in dual roles as criminal twin brothers who return to their hometown in the Jim Crow South, where they are confronted by a supernatural evil.
+The film co-stars Hailee Steinfeld, Miles Caton (in his film debut), Jack O'Connell, Wunmi Mosaku, Jayme Lawson, Omar Benson Miller, and Delroy Lindo.

-Coogler began developing the film through his production company Proximity Media, with Jordan cast in the lead role.
+Coogler began developing Sinners through his production company Proximity Media, with Jordan cast in the lead role.
 The project was announced in January 2024, and after a bidding war, Warner Bros.
 Pictures acquired distribution rights the following month.
 Additional roles were cast in April.
 Principal photography took place from April to July 2024.
 Longtime Coogler collaborator Ludwig Göransson composed the film's score and served as an executive producer.

-Sinners premiered on April 3, 2025, at AMC Lincoln Square in New York City, and was theatrically released in United States on April 18, 2025, by Warner Bros.
-Pictures.
-The film received critical acclaim and grossed $367 million worldwide.
+Sinners premiered on April 3, 2025, at AMC Lincoln Square in New York City, and was theatrically released in United States on April 18, 2025.
+It received critical acclaim and was a commercial success, grossing $371 million worldwide against a budget of $90–100 million.
+The National Board of Review and the American Film Institute listed it among the top ten films of 2025.
+Sinners garnered many accolades, including a record-breaking 16 nominations at the 98th Academy Awards, winning four: Best Actor (Jordan), Best Original Screenplay (Coogler), Best Cinematography (Autumn Durald Arkapaw, the first woman to win the award), and Best Original Score (Göransson).
+It also received 13 BAFTA Awards nominations, winning three, including Coogler's win for Best Original Screenplay; four Critics' Choice Awards; two Golden Globe Awards; two Actor Awards (including Outstanding Performance by a Cast in a Motion Picture); and a historic 18 nominations and 13 wins at the 57th NAACP Image Awards, including the NAACP Image Award for Outstanding Motion Picture.